steven-swanbeck/gripperROSIntegration/README.md

 # ROS Integration for TSA-Driven Soft Gripper

+## Acknowledgment
+This repository was created for the Smart Robotics Lab at the University of Nevada, Reno.
+It is the companion repository to https://github.com/steven-swanbeck/ur3ehand.
+---

 ## Purpose
 PlatformIO Arduino code to allow the University of Nevada, Reno Smart Robotics Lab's TSA-Driven Soft Robotic Hand to send and receive ROS messages for external control.